Nick’s infrared & ultraviolet photography page

 R1311770.JPG

 The two lamps in the kitchen, viewed with Auto white balance to match their appearance to the eye.
-The faint purple reflecting off the walls makes me wonder if there's some UV getting through as well, but could not find any data on UV emission by these bulbs.
-Lamp to the left is 60 W incandescent.
+The faint purple reflecting off the walls makes me wonder if there’s some UV getting through as well, but could not find any data on UV emission by these bulbs.
+Lamp at the upper left is 60 W incandescent.

 R1311781.JPG